shhossain/BanglaSpeech2Text/README.md

 ## Custom Use Cases and Support

 If your business or project has specific speech-to-text requirements that go beyond the capabilities of the provided open-source package, I'm here to help!
 I understand that each use case is unique, and I'm open to collaborating on custom solutions that meet your needs.
-Whether you have longer audio files that need accurate transcription, require model fine-tuning, or need assistance in implementing the package effectively, I'm available for support and consultation.
+Whether you have longer audio files that need accurate transcription, require model fine-tuning, or need assistance in implementing the package effectively, I'm available for support.

-Feel free to reach out to me with your custom use cases, questions, or ideas at [hossain0338@gmail.com].
-I'm excited to work with you and explore how BanglaSpeech2Text can be tailored to create the best possible solution for your requirements.